DanKop7/CSharp-Exercises/Programming Fundamentals and Unit Testing/03.Data Types, Variables And Key Concepts/README.md

 Reads the annual basketball training fee and computes the costs for sneakers, uniform, ball, and accessories.
 Prints the total sum Jesse will spend on the equipment.

+## 6. Aquarium
+Reads the length, width, and height of an aquarium in centimeters, as well as the percentage of its capacity occupied by sand, plants, heater, and pump.
+Calculates and prints the liters of water needed to fill the aquarium, formatted to two decimal places.